Without Obligation.

 What is Dialectical Behavior Therapy (DBT)?

 DBT emphasizes the development of skills to help with managing emotional and relationship challenges.
-At its core, DBT is designed to help people regulate emotions, improve their relationships and cope with distressing situations in healthier ways.
+At its core, it is designed to help people regulate emotions, improve their relationships, and cope with distressing situations in healthier ways.

 Key Principles of DBT

-DBT is grounded in key principles that set it apart from other types of therapy, including:
+DBT is grounded in four key principles that structure our approach:

 Dialectical philosophy